Why create an App Panel?

 Set up the Parameters panel to map the input arguments in the code (e.g. main.R) to user inputs in the App Panel.

-Click on the App Panel tab on the left (highlighted in red) to enter the Parameters and Result Files panels.
+Click on the App Builder tab on the left (highlighted in red) to enter the Parameters and Result Files panels.
 The Parameters panel should be unlocked by default.

 Types of Parameters